-If you are an Android enthusiast, you must love to tinker with your phone’s settings and try something new.
-Using the ADB and Fastboot commands, you can do more than you think.
-ADB is a command-line tool that works like a bridge between your computer and Android devices and emulators.
-I have compiled a list of ADB commands for Android with detailed explanations.
-Using these commands, you can explore the true potential of your Android device and perform basic and advanced tasks.
+With the power of ADB, you can do more than you think.
+This command-line tool works like a bridge between a connected computer and an Android device or emulator.
+Unfortunately, most users are familiar with only a small set of ADB commands.
+We have compiled a list of ADB commands with detailed explanations.
+With proper knowledge of the commands and their functions, you can explore the true potential of your Android device and perform basic and advanced tasks.

 Most users make use of just a small set of commands such as adb devices, fastboot oem unlock, fastboot flash recovery.img, and so on.
-Check out the following ADB and Fastboot commands list directory with a simplified explanation for each of them.
+Check out the following ADB commands list with a simplified explanation for each of them.
 ADB or Android Debug Bridge consists of 3 components:

 1. Client: the computer your Android device or emulator is connected to.